zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: zkPHIRE Architecture

 \subsubsection{\textbf{Interconnect and Memory}}

-HyperPlonk’s stage-level data obliviousness enables static scheduling of computation and communication via a centralized controller. zkPHIRE comprises six major modules connected by a multi-channel shared bus, which is provisioned to meet peak data movement demands.
-During SumCheck and Wiring Identity, where bidirectional transfers occur between the SumCheck unit and Multifunction Forest, and one-way from PermCheck Generator to MSM unit, up to three channels are needed to avoid stalls.
+HyperPlonk’s stage-level data obliviousness enables static scheduling of computation and communication via a centralized controller. zkPHIRE comprises six major modules connected by a multi-channel shared bus, provisioned to meet peak data movement demands.
+During Wiring Identity, where bidirectional transfers occur between the SumCheck unit and Multifunction Forest, and one-way from Permutation Quotient Generator to MSM unit, up to three channels are needed to avoid stalls.
 At our 294mm$^2$ design point, the peak bandwidth requirement reaches 19~TB/s, comparable to state-of-the-art accelerators ~\cite{samardzic2021_F1, kim2022_BTS}.